 At the Community level, the draft "anti-BEPS" (Base Erosion and Profits Shiftings) directive, which includes various measures to fight tax evasion (including the general limitation of interest deductions) is being watched closely; however, in the draft's current version, it is not expected to have any significant impact for the Group.

+mains vigilant on the future interpretation

 Moreover, Groupama remains vigilant on the future interpretations or developments of the tax systems in the countries in which it operates that could lead to an increase in tax expenditures, generate compliance costs, or adversely affect the Group's activity, cash position, and net income.